Lumber: Demand Overwhelms Tight Supply

 Valuations are elevated but not at extreme levels, West Fraser’s Forward P/E over the last 5 years has averaged 10.5x vs. its current forward P/E of 12.4x.

-Capital 10X remains cautious on space, we don’t view lumber as a commodity that has a fundamental demand constraint.
+Capital 10X remains cautious on space, we don’t view lumber as a commodity that has a fundamental supply constraint.
 However we believe the flow through inflationary impact on construction will be very real and will continue to bid up the rest of the commodity complex.

 Largo Resources Heading to the Nasdaq